 "The idea behind Women Made Craft was to give women artisans and handicraft workers their power back.
 Various handicraft manufacturing companies hire these artisans in their workshop area and pay them on a salary basis but with Women Made Craft, we disintegrate our power.
 We find women from different areas like Bihar, Meerut and other parts of India and we design a particular product for them, and once it is ready we provide a market for them.
 Our main aim is to create women entrepreneurs where they will be able to monetize their talent while sitting at home," Drishti said.

 "When our Madhubani artist Monalisa started making Madhubani printed masks, she received orders more than of what she could have made.
 So she started training girls on the art and now the students are helping her with some parts of the orders.
-However, we take less than 10% on the profits being a social enterprise while private companies take a huge share of the profit by overrating the products and paying a small amount to the workers.
+However, we take really less share of the profits being a social enterprise while private companies take a huge share of the profit by overrating the products and paying a small amount to the workers.
 Our basic idea is to give profits to the people who are making it and empowering them with access and assisting them in product designs," Drishti added.

 Under the project, the women are engaged in making various eco-friendly products like soy wax candles, terracotta soy candles, hand-painted mud kulhars and kulhar candles.
 They also make handcrafted wooden salt pepper stand, handcrafted combs, masks and tote bags.
 In the project's social media page, all the benefits and how the products are useful is also included along with the pictures to make the consumers aware of it.